-Here’s a video of a marshmallow test, laughs guaranteed!
+Here’s a video of a marshmallow test, smiles and laughs guaranteed.

-Most of us are aware of the importance of willpower, nevertheless, we’ll run through the findings of the research.
+Most of us are aware of the importance of willpower, nevertheless, we’ll run through the findings of multiple studies on willpower.

-Self-control is a better predictor of academic achievement than intelligence, a stronger determinant of effective leadership than charisma and, brace for impact, more important for marital satisfaction than empathy.
+Overall, self-control appears to be a better predictor of academic achievement than intelligence.
+It is also a stronger determinant of effective leadership than charisma and more important for marital satisfaction than empathy.

 Anywhere you look at it, people with greater willpower are:

-- Making more money and further ahead in their careers
+- Wealthier and further ahead in their careers;

-- Better able to manage stress, deal with conflict and overcome adversity
+- More able to manage stress, deal with conflict and overcome adversity.

-Point being, we all have it, we all use it to some extent, and most of us would be closer to achieving all our goals if we focused on improving our willpower.
+The point being this: we all have willpower and we all use it to some extent.
+But most of us would be closer to achieving all our goals if we focused on improving our willpower.

 The prefrontal cortex (PFC) is the part of our brains, right behind our forehead and eyes that’s responsible for abstract thinking, analyzing thoughts and regulating behavior.

-In simple terms, it controls what we pay attention to, how we express our personality, what we think about and even how we feel, hence, it controls a lot of what we do.
+The PFC controls what we pay attention to, how we express our personality, what we think about and how we feel.
+In other words, it controls a lot of “who we are.”

-Studies show that this part of the brain is the last to mature.
-In other words, its development is not complete until around age 25.
-Which is likely why otherwise intelligent and sensible teens, engage in high-risk or excessive behaviors, even though they understand the potential consequences.
+Studies show that this part of the brain is the last to mature; its development is not complete until around age 25.
+Which is likely why otherwise intelligent and sensible teens still engage in high-risk or excessive behaviors, even though they understand the potential consequences.

-Robert Sapolsky, neurobiologist at Stanford, believes that the main job of the modern PFC is to encourage the brain towards doing the harder thing.
-Ordering the salad instead of the steak, going to the gym when your friends are at the pub, getting started on that project you’ve been dreaming about lately, when it’s easier to procrastinate.
+Robert Sapolsky, a neurobiologist at Stanford, believes that the main job of our PFC is to encourage the brain towards doing the harder thing.
+Ordering the salad instead of the steak, going to the gym when your friends are at the pub, getting started on that project you’ve been dreaming about even though it’s easier to procrastinate, etc.

-And the third region which tackles the “I want power”, sits a bit lower in the middle of the PFC, keeping track of your goals and desires.
-This is the part of your brain that reminds you that you want to live a healthy and full life when everything else in your body is telling you to eat the bacon!
+And the third region which tackles the “I want power,” sits lower in the middle of the PFC, keeping track of your goals and desires.
+This is the part of your brain that reminds you that you want to live a healthy and full life when everything else in your body is telling you to eat the bacon until you are stuffed.

-On September 13, while doing a routine procedure something went terribly wrong and a seven inch tamping iron went straight into Phineas skull, piercing his head and blowing away his PFC.
+But during a routine procedure, a 7-inch tamping iron went straight into Phineas skull, piercing his head and blowing away his PFC.
 The figure to the right shows where the iron impacted his brain and skull.

 “The balance between his intellectual faculties and his animal propensities seems to have been destroyed.
 He is fitful, irreverent, indulging at times (…) impatient of restraint or advice when it conflicts with his desires…”

-If the PFC is responsible for the part of the brain that makes us question if we really need an overly expensive pair of shoes, what part is responsible for our cravings and impulses?
+If the PFC is responsible for the part of the brain that makes us question, “Do I really need a highly expensive pair of shoes?” then what part is responsible for our cravings and impulses?

 Every human has both of these systems, neurologically, in your brain.
-We flip back and forth, between these parts.
-The part of our brain responsible for the cravings and desires we constantly experience, is frequently referred by neuroscientists as the primitive brain.
+We flip back and forth between these parts.
+The part of our brain responsible for our impulsive desires is referred to by neuroscientists as the primitive brain.